-WWI: Belgian Children Thank the American People
+Belgian Children Thank the American People for Assistance During WWI

-by Margaret E. Wagner
+By Margaret E. Wagner

 Violating a longstanding treaty, Germany invaded France in August 1914, and the Belgian people began four trying years of harsh German occupation.
 As the Kaiser’s army took what it needed, food and other vital materials became scarce, placing Belgians in danger of starvation